 From jazz, classical and country to ballet, fashion shows, and folk dances, the performing arts blend with the visual arts at NOMA.
 In partnership with The NOLA Project, indoor and outdoor theater productions are staged throughout the year.

 NOMA’s Arts & Letters series welcomes authors, poets, journalists, playwrights, and literary scholars to the museum for public conversations that reflect on literature at the intersection of arts and culture.

 NOMA BOOK CLUB

 Join fellow book lovers as we read and discuss fiction and nonfiction books related to art, artists, art museums, NOMA’s collections, and exhibitions.
 The Book Club will read and discuss a novel or nonfiction work each month, along with special members-only curatorial programs that focus on chosen literary topics.
-View the titles for 2021.
+View the upcoming titles.